 Planning Process and Integration

 The regional planning process was a collaborative effort led by the Central Lane MPO and point2point, with ongoing coordination with the Cities of Eugene, Springfield and Coburg, Lane County and Lane Transit District.
 The RTOP will be effectively integrated into the Central Lane MPO Regional Transportation Plan policies, objectives, strategies and projects to meet the long-term transportation needs of the community.
+A 20 minute neighborhood analysis for the MPO area was conducted in 2012 as part of the planning process.

 The Oregon Department of Transportation (ODOT) is also developing Oregon’s first Transportation Options Plan.
 The State TO Plan is one of several statewide transportation mode and topic plans that further refine and implement the Oregon Transportation Plan (OTP).
 The State TO Plan establishes a vision and policy guidance that integrates transportation options in local, regional, and state transportation planning, programming, and investment.
 The RTOP complements the Oregon Transportation Options Plan and will further advance TO programs and services in the region.